swarm-game/swarm/data/scenarios/README.md

   should be present in the cell.
 This may be a built-in entity, or a custom entity specified in the `entities` section.  `null` may be used to explicitly specify no entity in the cell.
-- The third item (if present) specifies the name of a robot which should be present in the cell.
-This must be the name of a robot specified in the `robots` section.
-A copy of the robot will be created at each location in the `map` where it is drawn.
+- The third item and later (if present) specifies the names of the robots which should be present in the cell.
+This must be the names of the robots specified in the `robots` section.
+A copy of each robot will be created at each location in the `map` where it is drawn.

   Although multiple robots may be in a single location in general,